tinect/TinectMatomo/README.md

 - Tracking of detail pages
 - Tracking of categories
 - option to have js compiled into theme-javascript
+- use block-name frontend_tinectmatomno_paq in your index/index.tpl to extend "_paq"-variable

 Thanks to SwagPiwik for initial work :-)